-The B_1 magnitude may be varied by controlling the bias current, I{bias} , applied to the VCO with a minimum B_1 of about 27 μT resulting from the minimum bias current (~5 mA) required for stable oscillations of the VCO.
-All EPR measurements were performed as a frequencyswept experiment with the EPRoC detector at a central microwave frequency of 13.44 GHz and at an external magnetic field of $B_0 = 479.4 \text{ mT}$.
+The B_1 magnitude may be varied by controlling the applied bias current, I{bias} , applied to the VCO with a minimum B_1 of about 27 μ T resulting from the minimum bias current (~5 mA) required for stable oscillations of the VCO.
+All EPR measurements were performed as a frequency swept experiment with the EPRoC detector at a central microwave frequency of 13.44 GHz and at an external magnetic field of $B_0 = 479.4$ mT.
 For CW-EPRoC detection, sinusoidal frequency modulation is applied to the MW carrier wave with a modulation rate f_m and a peak-to-peak modulation amplitude $\Delta f{m,pp} = 2\Delta f_m$ (see Eq.
-7 below).
-The CW-EPRoC signal is detected with a lock-in amplifier (Anfatec, eLockIn 203) and is linearly baseline-corrected using the outermost 5 % of the recorded spectrum where no signal is present.
-For RS-EPRoC measurements, a complex transient signal was constructed from the AM signal by invoking the Kramers-Kronig (corresponding to a Hilbert transform of the signal) relationship to allow accurate deconvolution and reconstruction of the EPR spectrum (Tseitlin et al., 2010).
+(67), below).
+The CW-EPRoC signal is detected with a lock-in amplifier (Anfatec eLockIn 203) and is linearly baseline-corrected using the outermost 5% of the recorded spectrum where no signal is present.
+For RS-EPRoC measurements, a complex transient signal was constructed from the AM signal by invoking the Kramers-Kronig1 relationship to allow accurate deconvolution and reconstruction of the EPR spectrum (Tseitlin et al., 2010).
 Only the AM signal was considered due to the large demodulation bandwidth of the implicit AM demodulator.
 This greatly facilitates AM RS-EPR experiments using EPRoC detectors compared to FM RS-EPRoC, where a much larger PLL bandwidth (~80 MHz) would be needed to demodulate the FM RS-EPR and make it available at the VCO tuning voltage.
-Such large PLL bandwidths are hard to achieve due to the very high required reference frequencies.
-(See Appendix B for more information concerning the bandwidth calculation.)
+Such large PLL bandwidths are hard to be achieved due to the very high required reference frequencies.
+(See Appendix B for more information concerning the bandwidth calculation).

-A single grain of α, γ -bisdiphenylene- β -phenylallyl (BDPA, 1:1 with benzene from Sigma Aldrich, ~1.6 μg, ~2 × 1015 spins) was placed in the AM1 coil of the EPRoC detector (see Fig. 1b).
-The sample volume was calculated to be 6.7 × 10-4 mm3 (0.67 nL) (for more information, see Appendix F).
-BDPA gives an EPR signal at g = 2.003 with a line width of about 0.07 mT (Meyer et al., 2014).
+A single grain of a α , γ -Bisdiphenylene- β -phenylallyl (BDPA, 1:1 with benzene from Sigma Aldrich, ~1.6 μ g, ~2 x 10^{15} spins) was placed in the AM1 coil of the EPRoC detector (see Fig. 1eb).
+The sample volume was calculated to be 6.7×10^{-4} mm3 (0.67 nL) (for more information, see Appendix F).
+BDPA gives an EPR signal at g = 2.003 with a linewidth of about 0.07 mT (Meyer et al., 2014).